anamdesibab/HelloWorld/README.md

 # MQ Environment Setup

-The following utilities will generate .mqs files for each POET environment as seen on the [gapMQSeries Prod](https://github.gapinc.com/eis/gapMQSeriesMQSC_PROD) repository and [gapMQSeries Test](https://github.gapinc.com/eis/gapMQSeriesMQSC_TEST) repository.
+The following utilities will generate .mqsc files for each POET environment as seen on the [gapMQSeries Prod](https://github.gapinc.com/eis/gapMQSeriesMQSC_PROD) repository and [gapMQSeries Test](https://github.gapinc.com/eis/gapMQSeriesMQSC_TEST) repository.
 This is also where any changes should be committed.
-The repositories should be cloned into _~/POET_, so the appropriate files can be automatically be over-written as described below:

 ## Pre-requisites